 What Are AI Evals?

-Why AI Evals Are the New “Unit Test” (But Way Harder)
+Why AI Evals Are the New “Unit Test” for LLM powered applications

 In classic software, you write a function, you write a test, and you know if it passes or fails.
 AI, especially LLMs and agents, don’t play by those rules.
-Their outputs are probabilistic, context-sensitive, and sometimes just plain weird.
-The same prompt can yield different answers, and “correctness” is often a matter of degree, not a binary.
+Their outputs are probabilistic, context-sensitive, and non-deterministic.
+The same prompt can yield different answers, and “correctness” is often nuanced and qualitative, not quantitative in nature.

 That’s where AI evals come in.
-They’re not just about catching bugs; they’re about understanding your system’s behavior, surfacing blind spots, and building the confidence to ship AI into the wild.
-In a world where “hallucination” is a technical term, evals are your reality check.
+They’re not just about catching bugs; they’re about understanding your system’s behavior in real-world interations, surfacing blind spots, and building the confidence to ship AI applications with speed and reliability.

 Evals are your compass.
-They help you navigate the messy, shifting landscape of real-world data, ambiguous requirements, and evolving user needs.
+They help you navigate the messy, shifting landscape of real-world scenarios for your agents, ambiguous requirements, and evolving user needs.
 They’re not about chasing a single “accuracy” number, they’re about asking, “Is this system doing what we need, for our users, in our context?”

 The Anatomy of a Good Eval (And Why Most Teams Get It Wrong)